AlphaGenes/AlphaImpute-docs/chapters/00-front-matter.md

 AlphaImpute is a software package for imputing and phasing genotype data in diploid populations with pedigree information.
 To impute an individual's genotype, the program infers possible haplotypes of the parental gametes that were inherited by the individual.
-This requires phase information, and when not present, the program this information.
+This requires phase information, and when not present, the program generates this information by running AlphaPhase.
 AlphaImpute operates on overlapping chromosome segments, here referred to as cores, to account for recombination events.

-Please report bugs or suggestions on how the program / user interface / manual could be improved or made more user friendly to John.Hickey@roslin.ed.ac.uk or Roberto.Antolin@roslin.ed.ac.uk.
+Please report bugs or suggestions on how the program / user interface / manual could be improved or made more user friendly to John.Hickey@roslin.ed.ac.uk.

 ## Historical background